Esri/raster-tiles-compactcache/CompactCacheV2.md

 ```
 TileIndexOffset = 64 + 8 * (128 * (row % 128) + (column % 128))
 ```
+The fixed part of a Compact Cache V2 bundle consists of the header and the tile index, and is 131072 + 64 bytes in size.

 ## Tile Index Record
 To find the content of a tile located at a specific row and tile location, first locate and read the tile index record matching the row and location as described above.
 The tile offset and size can then be extracted from the tile index record and used to read the tile content itself.
 Each tile data is contigous, but the order of the tiles within the bundle file is not defined.
 It is possible to have unused space between tiles in the bundle file.
 A tile index record is an 8-byte, low-endian unsigned integer which contains both the starting tile offset within the file and the size of a tile.
 The tile offset is stored in bits 0 to 39, while the tile size is located in bits 40 to 63.
 Bit 0 is the least significant bit, and both offset and size are stored in little-endian format.